Sentinel (building)

-The building contains a number of motifs, from the square (used extensively in the glass facade proportions and in smaller details), to a woven flax basket (hinted at in the latticework of the facade).
+The building features various design motifs, ranging from the square, which is used extensively in the glass facade proportions and smaller details, to the woven flax basket, which is suggested in the latticework of the exterior.

 The Sentinel was built by Multiplex Constructions for NZ$60 million and was given a non-notified consent by North Shore City Council because the idea of having a landmark building in Takapuna was considered favourably when the developer Cornerstone Group first proposed it in 2003.
 The developer has also stated that the consenting regulations have since become onerous to a degree that he would not build such a building under current rules.